almothafar/openshift-cartridge-play2/README.md

 # OpenShift Play Framework Cartridge
 Works with Play 2.5 and Activator : http://www.playframework.com/

+_**Diff from original one: Support Auto Scale gears, no need to set the path with distribution file, better way to set environment variables**_

 ## Gear command
 Here the gear command implemented: